pierrelasse/YimStuff/docs/YimMenuInstallation.md

 4) After you set everything up, a pop-up talking something about the "Game cache" may appear.
 Just press `Update cache` or related.
 After a few seconds or minutes (if potato pc), you should be ready to go.

+5) If you need help installing scripts, you can look at this [tutorial here](https://github.com/pierrelasse/YimStuff/blob/master/docs/YimMenuScripts.md).

 # Xenos Tutorial